fiddler-labs/fiddler-examples/README.md

  1. Sing up for a free trial of [Fiddler](https://www.fiddler.ai/trial).
  2. Use the projects in this repo to onboard models and data to illustrate model monitoring and explainability.

 This repo contains the projects listed below.
-You can launch them in a google collab enviroment right from here:
+You can launch them in a google collab environment right from here:

 ## The Basics
   1. [Model Monitoring Quickstart with Sample Data](https://colab.research.google.com/github/fiddler-labs/fiddler-examples/blob/main/quickstart/Fiddler_Quickstart_Simple_Monitoring.ipynb)